 Head to Puebla, famous for its hand-painted tiles, unique handicrafts, mouth-watering Mole Poblano (a mouth-watering spicy sauce made with cocoa and infinite varieties of chillies) and rich colonial history.
-Take part in a mole-making class to learn the secrets of this famous sauce.
+Enjoy an included dinner at a local restaurant known for its featured seasonal specialities.
+Opt to try out a mole-making class.
 Puebla has managed to incorporate its colourful colonial past with a growing and progressive modern city centre.
 There are enough churches and well-maintained, colonial buildings to satisfy the most ardent lover of architecture.
 The markets, of course, are also present for buying, browsing or photographing.
 While you're here, enjoy the quality and richness of the food at Puebla.
 Some of these specialties include the following: "Chiles en nogada" - found late summer/early fall harvest season.
 Ground meat is seasoned and combined with raisins, pine nuts and local fruit before being stuffed tinto roasted poblano chiles.
 These stuffed chiles are then dipped in batter and fried before being topped off with a creamy sauce made partially of walnuts and then topped with pomegranates.
 "Molotes" - Chorizo (spicy sausage), squash blossoms with cheese or herbed sliced new potatoes are tucked into a circle of thin corn dough before all is sealed and fried in oil until crisp.
 "Tinga" - Shredded pork is is added to a clay pot filled with tomatoes, garlic, onions and chipotle chiles and simmered until the flavours combine.
 This mixture is served on tostadas, or hardshell tortillas, with lettuce and avocado.

 Days 4-5 Oaxaca (1D)

 Drive to the coast and enjoy time in the beach paradise on the Pacific.
-Opt to lounge on the beach, try surfing, diving or take an eco tour to spot dolphins, sailfish or sea turtles.
-Visit the local market for a taste of how the locals shop and enjoy a seafood dinner in town.
+With so much to do in Puerto Escondido you might want to lounge on the beach, try surfing, diving or take an eco tour to spot dolphins, sailfish or sea turtles.
+Visit the local market for a taste of how the locals shop.
+Opt to enjoy a seafood dinner in this quaint coastal town.